aalteirac/syncUsers/readme.md

 			OpenID        => (Tableau Online only)

 # Coming Next

+A new parameter to CREATE_USER if it doesn't exist in Tableau, default will be false...
+Today no choice, the user is created...

 An extra command to update Tableau user licenses in designated group(s)

 Something like: